Why do we celebrate Halloween? The history behind the spookiest day of the year

 When did we start celebrating Halloween?

-Halloween is a descendant of the Celtic festival of Samhain which celebrated the end of the summer and the beginning of winter.
+Halloween is a descendant of the Celtic festival of Samhain, a Gaelic festival marking the end of the harvest season and the beginning of winter, or the darker half of the year.

+The festival is believed to have Celtic pagan origins and there is evidence it has been an important date since ancient times.

+Read more: Here is a list of this Halloween's spookiest scare attractions in Lancashire

 As the nights grew longer, it was believed that the barrier between our world and the spirit realm began to thin, allowing some passage between two.